-Further details of Tom’s practice areas can be found via the links on the left hand side of this page.
-Cases during 2016 include:
+Further details of Tom’s practice areas can be found via the links on the left-hand side of this page.
+Recent highlights include:

-- Defending a claim against solicitors arising out of the alleged negligent conduct of a substantial Chancery Division claim.
+- Defending a multi-million pound claim against solicitors arising out of the alleged negligent conduct of a substantial Chancery Division claim.
 Led by Graeme McPherson QC.

 - Successfully defending a claim brought by an IT services company for services allegedly provided to a major IT company in Sweden, subsequent to a three-day trial.
 Trial judge remarked on his “neat cross-examination” of the Claimant’s key witness.